bbohlender/cgv/README.md

 4. `npm run install` to install the frontend dependencies
 5. `npm run dev` to start the frontend

-`now access http://localhost:3000/shape or http://localhost:3000/arithmetic to access the respective domain editor`
+`now access http://localhost:3000/cgv to access the respective domain editor`

 ### Folder Structure